x10sv/bs-vue-timeline/README.md

 - Customize the location of the images,
 - Create separator between sections in timeline (for example workplaces and studies),
-- Make duration separator between years and months a prop,
 - Make it possible to use SVGs instead of images.
 - Maybe add animations?